and1hof/and1hof.github.io/_posts/2017-3-28-aura-component-development-quickstart-guide.md

 but in my experience it can take up to 5 minutes in a tab for full synchronization after modifying a component and reloading the tab for testing.

 Lightning communities do not seem to have this problem.
 However, they do have some quirks regarding their versioning of SLDS CSS (it is not always the same as on the rest of the platform) and
 URL hyperlinks.
-When I test components in lightning communities I opt to open up the page in the builder and than preview -> open in new tab.
+When I test components in lightning communities I opt to open up the page in the builder and then preview -> open in new tab.
 The new tab is reloadable so you don't have to navigate through the builder every time you push new code.

 ### Conclusion
 Aura acts similarly to other frameworks, albeit with a bit less polish and a few more quirks.
 It offers you a lot of power on top of Salesforce, but is still new technology and is frequently improving.
 If you begin building Aura components right now, I would consider you an early adopter.
 I think the technology has a lot of potential for powerful and rapid development, and I am excited to see where it is in a few years.